 The Group is exposed to movements in wholesale prices of food and drinks.
-The Group sources the majority of its products in the UK, however there is the risk of disruption to supply caused by inflation or the war in Ukraine.
+The Group sources the majority of its products in the UK, however there is the risk of disruption to supply caused by COVID-19 or Brexit.
 The Group always benchmarks any cost changes and typically fixes prices for periods of between three and six months.